marbl/canu/documentation/source/tutorial.rst

 <tag>MhapMerSize
   Use k-mers of this size for detecting overlaps.
 <tag>ReAlign
   After computing overlaps with mhap, compute a sequence alignment for each overlap.
+For Canu versions 2.1.1 or earlier we recommend always setting utgReAlign to true.
+Newer versions default to off for correction and trimming, on for unitigging.
+Turning it off for unitigging is not recommended and can lead to crashes.
+Also applicable to Minimap overlaps.
 <tag>MhapSensitivity
   Either 'normal', 'high', or 'fast'.